vikast908/Data-Migration-Tool/DESIGN_PRD.md

 **Title**: "✓ Ready to Complete!"

 **Message**: "All required information is complete.
-Click Save & Exit to finish."
+Click Complete Profile to finish."

 ---